 Embedded Systems are computer systems with a dedicated function within a larger physical system– be it mechanical, electrical, chemical, etc. or blends thereof –, often with real-time computing constraints.
 It is embedded as part of a complete cyber-physical device tightly integrating software, digital hardware, sensors and actuators, and increasingly also networking functionality, as in the internet of things.
 Embedded systems control many devices already in common use today and form the backbone of expected smart physical systems.
 Ninety-eight percent (98%) of all microprocessors are manufactured as components of embedded systems.

 Project Management is the discipline of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria.
 A project is a temporary endeavour designed to produce a unique product, service or result with a defined beginning and end (usually time-constrained and often constrained by funding or deliverable), undertaken to meet unique goals and objectives, typically to bring about beneficial change or added value.

 Soft Skills are a combination of interpersonal people skills, social skills, communication skills, character traits, attitudes, career attributes, social intelligence and emotional intelligence quotients, among others.
 They enable people to effectively navigate through their environment, work well with others, perform well, and achieve their goals with complementing hard skills.

 Entrepreneurship has traditionally been defined as the process of designing, launching and running a new business.
 Typically, it begins as a small business such as a start-up company which offers a product, process or service for sale or hire.
 The people who create these businesses are called entrepreneurs.

 Information Systems is an academic study of systems with a specific reference to information and the complementary networks of hardware and software that people and organizations use to collect, filter, process, create and distribute data.
-An emphasis is put on an information system having a definitive boundary, users, processors, storage, inputs, outputs and the communication networks.
+An emphasis is put on the condition that an information system has a definitive boundary, users, processors, storage, inputs, outputs and the communication networks.